Elliptic fibrations on K3 surfaces: Applications to K3 surfaces with exotic structures

 Let $\rho (X)>10$.
 Then for each Enriques involution $\sigma$ on $X$, the orthogonal complement $S_\sigma=(S_X^\sigma)^\perp$ in $S_X$ is a non-zero negative definite sublattice of $S_X$ which has a finite automorphism groups.
-If $X$ has only finite number of Enriques involutions, then all these orthogonal complements are contained in the exceptional sublattice $E(S_X)$ of $S_X$ for $\Aut X$, and $E(S_X)$ is not trivial: $E(S_X)\not=\{0\}$.
-Since $\rho (X)\ge 10\ge 6$, by Theorem \ref{elK36}, then either $\Aut X$ is finite and $X$ has only finite number of elliptic involutions, and $S_X\in {\mathcal SEK3}_e$, or $X$ has an elliptic fibration with infinite automorphism group.
+If $X$ has only finite number of Enriques involutions, then all these orthogonal complements are contained in the exceptional sublattice $E(S_X)$ of $S_X$ for $\Aut X$, and $E(S_X)\not=\{0\}$.
+Since $\rho (X)\ge 10\ge 6$, then by Theorem \ref{elK36} either $\Aut X$ is finite and $X$ has only finite number of Enriques involutions, and $S_X\in {\mathcal SEK3}_e$, or $X$ has an elliptic fibration with infinite automorphism group.
 By Theorem \ref{thexcXS}, then exceptional sublattices of $S_X$ for $\Aut X$ and for $A(\M(X))$ are the same, and $S_X\in {\mathcal SEK3}$.
 By Theorem \ref{thexcfinite} (from \cite{Nik2}, \cite{Nik5}, \cite{Vin4}, \cite{Nik7} and \cite{Nik8}), the set ${\mathcal SEK3}$ is finite.

 This proves the theorem. \end{proof}